rvthak/Makefile-Maker/README.md

 # Makefile-Maker

+**Important** It is recommended that you use the "theOneMakefile" repository instead [https://github.com/rvthak/theOneMakefile]

 ( At the moment, it works on small projects that have all their files in a single directory )

 ## Argument list: